pnut2357/ds-algo/templates/Pattern-in-a-deep-dive.md

 ```

 #### 1.2.3 Advanced Application (Cycle Detection in Directed Graphs)
 Detecting cycles in a directed graph presents a more complex challenge than in an undirected one.
 A simple `visited` set is insufficient because it cannot distinguish between different types of edges encountered during a DFS.
-The key to directed cycle detection is identifying a back edge: an edge that leads from a node to one ot its ancestors in the DFS traversal tree.
+The key to directed cycle detection is identifying a back edge: an edge that leads from a node to one of its ancestors in the DFS traversal tree.
 The presence of a back edge unequivocally proves the existence of a cycle.

 To identify back edges, a three-state system is required.
 This system tracks not only where a node has been visited, but also whether it is currently part of the active recursion path.
 The states are:
 1. `UNVISITED`: The node has not been encountered yet.
 2. `VISITING`: The node has been visited and is currently in the recursion stack.
 Its descendants are being explored.
 3. `VISITED`: The node and all its descendants have been fully explored, and the DFS has backtracked from it.

 The algorithm proceeds as follows:
 1. initialize all nodes to `UNVISITED`
 2. Start a DFS from an arbitrary node.
 When visiting a node, change its state from `UNVISITED` to `VISITING`.